 Follow these five safety rules when taking your child to the playground:

-- Choose the right play equipment for your child's age and skills.
+- Choose the right playground equipment for your child's age and skills.

 - Dress your child properly for the playground – no necklaces, scarves, purses or clothing that could get caught around their neck or pose a hazard.